lihini223/Web-Dev-Doc/JavaScript/README.md

 - Use ```Array.pop()``` to remove the last item in the array.
 The ```Array.pop()``` method returns the removed item.
 - Use ```Array.shift()``` to remove the first item in the array. ```Array.shift()``` returns the value that was removed as well.
 - ```Array.unshift()``` adds an item to the beginning of an array. ```Array.unshift()``` returns the new size of the array.

+## Accessing DOM elements
+- ```document.querySelector("element ID")```<br/>
+This function will return the first element it finds with the selector provided.
+If no element is found using that particular selector, the function will return as null.